-Above: The path from Ashford leads across open fields to the Monsal Trail.
+The attractive path from Ashford in the Water towards the Monsal Trail.

 Recorded on a gloriously sunny afternoon under a clear blue sky in early June, this three-mile walk from Ashford-in-the-Water is one of the shortest in the series.
 But it’s also one of the most picturesque, reaching the Monsal Trail through fields carpeted in buttercups and beside hedgerows bursting with blossoming hawthorns.